Advertisement

 Shellfish farming is the animal-protein production sector with the lowest environmental impact.
 The EU strategic guidelines for a more sustainable and competitive EU aquaculture for the period 2021 to 2030 call for the “diversification of EU aquaculture towards non-fed and low-trophic species with a lower environmental footprint”.

 “The ambitions of the European Union for aquaculture are as bold as they are necessary,” declared Addy Risseeuw, EMPA president, in his speech.
 “The EU envisions a future where sustainable aquaculture plays a pivotal role in food security, environmental sustainability, and economic resilience.
 Unfortunately, the reality on the ground is very different.
-Not only the sector is not growing, we are decreasing year after year,” Risseeuw said.
+Not only is the sector not growing, we are decreasing year after year,” Risseeuw said.

 The Manifesto’s last point calls for the creation of an “EU Common Aquaculture Policy” setting binding objectives and measurable development indicators as the only way to reverse this trend and unlock the full potential of the EU’s shellfish sector.